 To ensure that wetlands receive the same level of protection as any other waters of the state.
-Wetlands are extremely important natural resources which provide multiple stormwater benefits, including ground water recharge, flood control, and stream channel erosion protection.
+Wetlands are extremely important natural resources which provide multiple functions and values, including groundwater recharge, flood control, and stream channel erosion protection.
 They are easily impacted by development unless careful planning and management are conducted.
-Wetlands can be severely degraded by stormwater discharges from urban development due to pollutants in the runoff and also due to disruption of natural hydrologic functioning of the wetland system.
-Changes in water levels and the frequency and duration of inundations are of particular concern.
+Wetlands can be severely degraded by stormwater discharges from urban development due to pollutants in the runoff and also due to disruption of the natural hydrologic pattern of the wetland.